 III.
-Service in a Hostile Foreign Armed Force
+Service in a hostile foreign armed force

-An individual who voluntarily "enter[s], or serv[es] in, the armed forces of a foreign state"13 may be expatriated, "if (A) such armed forces are engaged in hostilities against the United States, or (B) such persons serve as a commissioned or non-commissioned officer."
+An individual who voluntarily "enter[s], or serv[es] in, the armed forces of a foreign state" (13) may be expatriated, "if (A) such armed forces are engaged in hostilities against the United States, or (B) such persons serve as a commissioned or non-commissioned officer."
 8 U.S.C. § 1481(a)(3).
 Nonetheless, no person may be expatriated unless he acts "with the intention of relinquishing United States nationality."
 8 U.S.C. § 1481(a).
 That said, although the performance of an expatriating act cannot be used as "the equivalent of or as conclusive evidence of the indispensable voluntary assent of the citizen," such conduct "may be highly persuasive evidence in the particular case of a purpose to abandon citizenship."
 Terrazas, 444 U.S. at 261 (quotations omitted).

 Voluntary service in a foreign armed force that is engaged in hostilities against the United States has frequently been viewed as a particularly strong manifestation of an intention to abandon citizenship.
 As Attorney General Clark once opined, "it is highly persuasive evidence, to say the least, of an intent to abandon United States citizenship if one enlists voluntarily in the armed forces of a foreign government engaged in hostilities against the United States."
-Expatriation, 42 Op.
+42 Op.
 Att'y Gen. at 401.
 See also 22 C.F.R. § 50.40(a) (although "intent to retain U.S. citizenship will be presumed" when an individual "naturalize[s] in a foreign country" or "take[s] a routine oath of allegiance," no such presumption is provided "[i]n other loss of nationality cases").

 Lower federal courts have expressed a similar view.
-It bears noting that most of the cases involving expatriation on the ground of service in a foreign armed force were decided prior to 1967,14 when the Supreme Court announced in Afroyim v.
+It bears noting that most of the cases involving expatriation on the ground of service in a foreign armed force were decided prior to 1967, (14) when the Supreme Court announced in Afroyim v.
 Rusk, 387 U.S. 253 (1967), that the Citizenship Clause of the Fourteenth Amendment protects all individuals "born or naturalized in the United States" against expatriation absent a demonstration of specific intention to relinquish U.S. citizenship.
 In at least two relatively recent decisions, however, courts have concluded that the requisite intention to renounce U.S. citizenship can be inferred from the act of serving in an armed force engaged in hostilities against the United States.

 In United States v.
 Schiffer, 831 F. Supp.
 1166 (E.D.
 Pa.
-1993), aff'd without op., 31 F.3d 1175 (3d Cir.
-1994), the government brought a denaturalization action against Nikolaus Schiffer, a U.S.-born citizen who had previously been expatriated
+1993), aff'd without opinion, 31 F.3d 1175 (3rd Cir.
+1994), the government brought a denaturalization action against Nikolaus Schiffer, a U.S.-born citizen who had previously been expatriated for his service as a member of the Romanian army and a guard at concentration camps during World War II, but who subsequently and successfully sought naturalization.
+Schiffer was born in Philadelphia, Pennsylvania, to non-citizen parents in 1919, but in 1920 he moved with his parents to Moravitz, Romania, where he maintained dual U.S. and Romanian citizenship as a minor.
+In